Starring Tasks

 |---|---|---|

-Starred | Every 1 hour | Every 30 minutes |
+Starred | About every 1 hour | About every 30 minutes |

-Unstarred | Once per day | Every 4 hours |
+Unstarred | About every 24 hours | About every 4 hours |

 Use Starring Wisely